contains the active ingredient naproxen sodium

 Take ANAPROX exactly as your doctor has prescribed.
 Your doctor will tell you how many ANAPROX tablets to take each day.

-The dose your doctor recommends depends on both the type and severity of pain and/or inflammation you have.
+or recommends depends on both the type and severity of pain and/or inflammation you have.

 Sprains, strains and period pain